-Combo charts allow you to create bar or column charts with a secondary vertical axis so you can add a separate line as a comparison.
+Combo charts have a secondary vertical axis allowing you to view two aggregates on the same chart.
+A common combo chart is a bar or column chart with a secondary vertical axis as a separate line as a comparison.

 For example, say we're running a query like:

 | parse "HTTP/1.1\" * * * " as status_code, size, referrer

 Generally, this query would produce a bar or column chart that looks a bit like this:

 With a combo chart, you can set the

 _count to display as a line chart on a second Y axis.
 You will be able to see the number of requests over time from